unixwzrd/unixwzrd.github.io/html/projects/LogGPT.md

 category: LogGPT
 permalink: /projects/LogGPT/
 image: /assets/images/projects/LogGPT/LogGPT-Plus.png
-excerpt: "LogGPT 1.2.0 exports ChatGPT conversations as structured JSON, while LogGPT Plus can preserve the JSON and generated or uploaded artifacts together in one ZIP archive."
+excerpt: "LogGPT exports ChatGPT conversations as structured JSON, while LogGPT Plus preserves artifacts in a ZIP with visible progress and safe cancellation."
 ---

 ## Local Archives for ChatGPT Conversations and Artifacts

-ChatGPT conversations often contain research, troubleshooting history, writing drafts, decisions, and project context that are easy to lose inside a hosted chat interface. **LogGPT 1.2.0 for Safari** exports complete ChatGPT conversations as structured JSON so you can keep your own archive and decide what to do with it next.
+ChatGPT conversations often contain research, troubleshooting history, writing drafts, decisions, and project context that are easy to lose inside a hosted chat interface. **LogGPT for Safari** exports complete ChatGPT conversations as structured JSON so you can keep your own archive and decide what to do with it next.

 The permanent **LogGPT Plus** upgrade adds artifact preservation.
 It can collect generated content, uploaded content, or both and package those files with the conversation JSON and an artifact manifest in one ZIP archive.
 The extension runs in Safari on macOS and is available through Apple's App Store.